macmillanpublishers/blog/_posts/2016-2-1-My-First-Slackbot.md

 I use a private channel for logging my tasks, and give them a green checkmark as I complete them, or a skull to kill the task.
 I'm usually pretty good about tagging tasks as either dead or complete, but every once in a while a task slips through the cracks, and gets buried in my channel history.
 Slack doesn't have a way to round up and list my "unresolved" (i.e. un-marked) "tasks" (i.e., messages), so I decided to build a bot to do it.

 I don't have a ton of experience writing node apps.
 I've written a few things here and there, but so far I haven't written enough for it to become something I can just rattle off the top of my head.
-But I like a challenge.
+But learning is cool!
+So I decided to go with node.

-I started this off the way I start most of these kind of projects: by going to Google to see if anyone has ever done anything like this before.
+I started this off the way I start most of these kinds of projects: by going to Google to see if anyone has ever done anything like this before.
 I found two blog posts that became my jumping off points (and I even ended up borrowing some of each of their code in the final bot):

 * [Jeff Yates' Somewhat Abstract blog: "Writing A Simple Slack Bot With Node slack-client"](http://blog.somewhatabstract.com/2015/03/02/writing-a-simple-slack-bot-with-node-slack-client/)
 * [Nordic APIS blog: "Building an Intelligent Bot Using the Slack API" by Dennis Hotson](http://nordicapis.com/building-an-intelligent-bot-using-the-slack-api/)